Luke Maile Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The 7.9 strikeouts per nine innings put together by the Brewers pitching staff ranks 26th in the league.
+- The pitching staff for the Brewers has a collective eight K/9, which ranks 25th in the league.

-- The Brewers have the 12th-ranked team ERA among all MLB pitching staffs (4.12).
+- The Brewers have the 12th-ranked team ERA across all league pitching staffs (4.08).

-- Brewers pitchers combine to rank 25th in baseball in home runs surrendered (75 total, 1.3 per game).
+- Brewers pitchers combine to give up 76 total home runs at a rate of 1.3 per game (to rank 25th in baseball).

-- The righty last pitched on Saturday against the San Francisco Giants, when he tossed seven innings, allowing one earned run while giving up four hits.
+- The right-hander's most recent appearance came on Sunday against the San Francisco Giants, when he threw six innings, surrendering four earned runs while giving up five hits.

+- In nine games this season, the 32-year-old has an ERA of 4.89, with 7.4 strikeouts per nine innings.
+Opponents are hitting .234 against him.

 © 2023 Data Skrive.
 All rights reserved.